tokenaussie/Uniswap_Analysis/README.md

-# Week 1 homework added SSH agent 2
+# Week 1 homework
 ![uniswap.jpg](/images/uniswap.jpg)

 ## Overview and Origin

-* Uniswap
+* Name of company?
+Uniswap

 * When was the company incorporated?

 * Who are the founders of the company?

 * How did the idea for the company (or project) come about?

 * How is the company funded?
 How much funding have they received?